The one reason to pursue your dreams needs to be why you get out of bed every morning. Life is full of love, opportunity, and challenge.

 Try writing down your personal strengths and weaknesses that can give you a gauge of what you may want to build on or perhaps change.
 You will find merit in correcting weaknesses, like procrastination, and in concentrating on strengths, like having dreams worth pursuing.

 Try understanding why you feel the way you do about your dreams to create greater self-awareness.
 For example, I have always dreamed of owning a home on or near the beach.
 I grew up on the south shore of Long Island, NY near the ocean and enjoyed the pleasures of ocean swimming and walking the beach.
-This feeling stayed with me as I pursued living within driving distance of coastal areas, like Hawaii, Seattle, and South Florida.
+This feeling stayed with me as I pursued living within driving distance of coastal areas, like California, Hawaii, Seattle, and South Florida.

 Often we get trapped into writing long to-do lists that may not be priorities.
 I would be the first to admit writing “top ten” lists.
 Learn to distinguish the priorities most important to bring you closer to fulfilling your goals, without sacrificing current commitments in your work or home life.